bigdatagenomics/adam/README.md

 specific position in a reference genome.
 The BAM specification tries to support this pattern by defining a format for a separate index file.
 However, this index needs to be regenerated anytime your BAM file changes which is costly.
-The index does help cost down on file seeks but the columnar store ADAM uses reduces seeks even more.
+The index does help keep the cost down on file seeks but the columnar store ADAM uses reduces the cost of seeks even more.

 Once you convert your BAM file to ADAM, it can be directly accessed by [Hadoop Map-Reduce](http://hadoop.apache.org), [Spark](http://spark-project.org/),